 Penglipuran Village Festival

-A festivity taking place at one of Bali’s most serene villages, Penglipuran Village Festival is a
+A festivity taking place at one of Bali’s most serene villages, the Penglipuran Village Festival is a

 celebration of Balinese arts through cultural parades, traditional dance competitions, traditional